lancerushing/www.lancerushing.com/content/posts/resume.md

 * Designed to handle multiple database architectures.
 * Modular, allowing one to call only parts of the library.

-### Database Engineer / Systems Administrator / Senior Web Application Developer &mdash; November 1998 - Feburary 2002 <br>San Diego Daily Transcript San Diego, CA
+### Database Engineer / Systems Administrator / Senior Web Application Developer <small>November 1998 - Februrary 2002</small><br>San Diego Daily Transcript San Diego, CA

 * Database Engineer, Senior ColdFusion programmer, System Administrator for Solaris, Linux, NT/2000 servers.
 * Co-developed the 3 public web servers serving over 150,000 pages of static content and 50 databases for dynamic content, 30 of which are modified on a daily basis.
 The largest database contains over a million records and growing.
 All with nearly 100% uptime.